dy/nogl-shader-output/readme.md

 ## Related

-* [gl-shader-output](http://npmjs.org/package/gl-shader-output) — a webgl browser version of fragment shader processor.
+* [gl-shader-output](http://npmjs.org/package/gl-shader-output) — a webgl version of fragment shader processor.
 * [audio-shader](https://github.com/audio-lab/audio-shader) — an example case of application of nogl-shader-output for processing audio.